-In accordance with legislation, children who have a statutory statement of special educational need that names the school as being the most appropriate to meet the child's needs must be admitted.
+In accordance with legislation, children who have an Education, Health and Care Plan that names the school as being the most appropriate to meet the child's needs must be admitted.
 This will reduce the amount of places available to other applicants.